imadalishah/SNUFS/README.md

 # **SUSF**
-**A Novel Approach for Adaptive Detetion of Small and Low Contrast Coalesced Objects**
+**A Novel Approach for Adaptive Detection of Small and Low Contrast Coalesced Objects**

 Code will be uploaded after aceptance of paper